 Yes it is.
 We generally screen movies on the first Friday of each month, however very occasionally we need to shift the date if there is prior booking for the hall.
 We will take a break in the summer so there will be no screening in August and September.
 Upcoming dates in 2018 are: 6th April, 4th May, 1st June, 6th July, 7th September, 5th October and 2nd November.

 At the moment the answer is no and nor is it possible to reserve seats in advance.
 Putting in place a pre-booking system is both complicated and expensive.
 We will continue to review this, but for the time being there is a fixed number of seats in the hall and they are available on the night on a first come first served basis.
 It is best to come early so as to avoid disappointment on the night and we do apologise in advance to anyone that we have to turn away at the door.

 In the interest of fairness to all, we will only sell seats to more than two people if all members of their group are present.
 If absolutely necessary guests may leave the hall providing they have their ticket with them, but re-entry will not be possible after 7.30pm.

 Can you screen independent, classic and foreign movies?

 Wick-Flix is a new initiative and so we are focusing on recently released mainstream movies until we become established and our numbers stabilise.
-Each screening costs us upwards of £100 in licence fees alone so if we do start showing more niche movies we need to ensure the numbers will cover the costs.
+Each screening costs us upwards of £100 in licence fees alone, so if we do start showing more niche movies there is a risk that the numbers won’t cover the costs.
 On the other hand if anyone is interested in setting up an indie cinema club within the Wick-Flix umbrella please step forward and let us know.

 Can you show family or children’s movies over the weekends?